SingularityNET-Archive/SingularityNET-Archive/Data/Docs/1-OLj_T0-oXgu_SShr4IUpOp38J7RIekpif1Lviy62KE.md

 We’ll be asking each of you to go through a small part of the corpus, and add any tags you think are missing; then we’ll analyse and group them, and try to derive a controlled vocab.

-You’ll be working in a spreadsheet.
+You’ll be working in a spreadsheet .
 There’s a separate sheet for each team member, and I’ve assigned you a specific month of the existing corpus to work on.